Mali junta launches 'consultation' amid pressure over handover - RFI

 Bamako (AFP)

-Around 500 people are due to attend the forum, unfolding at a conference centre in Bamako, the capital of the impoverished West African state.
+Around 500 people are attending the forum, unfolding at a conference centre in Bamako, the capital of the impoverished West African state.

 The talks mark the second round of discussions between the young officers who overthrew President Ibrahim Boubacar Keita on August 18 and civilian representatives, many of whom had campaigned fiercely for him to resign.

-Early jubilation among many Malians over Keita's exit has been superseded by questions and also divisions about the speed of the handover and the military's role in the transition period.
+Early jubilation among many Malians over Keita's exit has been superseded by questions and also divisions over the speed of the handover and the military's role in the transition period.

 The coup -- Mali's fourth since gaining independence from France in 1960 -- came after months of protests, stoked by Keita's failure to roll back a bloody jihadist insurgency and fix the country's many economic woes.